Akinwale7/ChatApp/README.md

 # ChatApp
-A  chatting web app built with django channel
+A  chat web app built with django channel